Sydney Taylor: Writing career

 The final book in the series, Ella of All-of-a-Kind Family, was sold to E. P. Dutton in 1977, and was published in the spring of 1978, shortly after Taylor's death.

-Personal life and death
+Personal life

 Taylor married Ralph Schneider in July, 1925 at city hall.
 Because of their families' objections to the civil ceremony, Taylor continued to live with her parents until she and Ralph had a religious wedding two years later.
 Schneider changed his name to Taylor sometime after 1930.
-Their daughter was born on January 25, 1935.
+Their daughter Jo Taylor Marshall was born on January 25, 1935.

+Death and legacy

 Taylor died of cancer at age 73.
-Her husband established The Sydney Taylor Book Award in her honor.
+Her husband established The Sydney Taylor Book Award in her honor in 1978.